Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 **Step 2 – Remediation script**

-If the detection script identifies a non-compliant state, the remediation script can re-enable real-time protection.
+If the detection script identifies a non-compliant state, the remediation script would then re-enable real-time protection.

 ```powershell
 Set-MpPreference -DisableRealtimeMonitoring $false